Colibri

 Objectives of the service

-• To demonstrate that people living in rural areas can get access to healthcare services through teleconsultation even if they live in a white zone (no or poor internet coverage) or in an area considered as a medical desert.
+• To allow people living in rural areas to access a medical teleconsultation even if they are in a white zone (by ensuring internet coverage) or in an area considered as a medical desert.

-• To demonstrate the advantages of broadband satellite communication to deliver a full set of telemedicine services in rural zones both for nurses and doctors from teleconsultation to tele-expertise and tele-regulation
+• To exploit the advantages of broadband satellite communication to deliver a full set of telemedicine services in rural zones both for nurses and doctors from teleconsultation to tele-expertise and tele-regulation.

-• To demonstrate new and easy ways to use tele-assistance services for isolated people as well as efficient tele-monitoring services for isolated patient with special pathologies that needs a real-time supervision.
+• To provide assistance services for isolated people as well as efficient tele-monitoring services for isolated patient with special pathologies that needs a real-time supervision.

 Users and their needs